AlexSzczygielski/custom-knn/docs/KNN_OVERVIEW.md

 # K-Nearest Neighbors Algorithm Overview

 ## What is it?
 K-NN is a non-parametric supervised learning method.
-Most often, it is used classification and regression classification purposes.
+Most often, it is used for `classification` purposes.

+- supervised learning - machine learning method in which algorithm uses a mapping of input data features to predict the output labels.
+- non-parametric - making decisions purely on training data (no explicit parameters).
+- classification - prediction of discrete labels for new data points.

 ## How does it work?
 K-NN operates on the assumption that `similar data points are located near each other and can be grouped to the same category, based on their proximity to eachother.` Algorithm already having some labeled data can check the distances of a new input and then label it accordingly. **Before the classification can be made - a distance has to be defined**